 I recommend joining the waiting list for the fussy eating online program called The Best Way To Help Fussy Eating Baby, Toddler & Older Child.

-I’m not sure if it’s for you, but if you are results driven like many of the clients I’ve worked with, then join the waiting list here.
+I’m not sure if it’s for you, but if you are results-driven like many of the clients I’ve worked with, then book a free assessment here.

 Meanwhile, I take you through some quick tips on how to involve your child when writing your menu plan in the first video of the How To Write A Menu Plan Like A Pro.